Eco-war-3.0: new world disorder

 - Dynamics of ‘weaponization and hijack’: (e.g. manipulation of global food supplies for geopolitical conflict)

 - Endemic contradictions, double binds, moral hazards (e.g. eco-gentrification)

 - Deeper conflicts of worldviews & mythologies: (e.g. techo-cratic vs eco-centric: humanism vs patriarchy, etc… )

-So we aim here at a unique contribution – to bridge the knowledge gap between climate tipping points and human tipping points.
-Firstly we sketch map the many layers from surface to deeper traumas – then we explore the forward pathways for the climate-human nexus, with the insights of synergistic mapping and design (a combination of related tools and methods).
+So we aim here at a unique contribution, for the COP28 and others – to bridge the knowledge gap between climate tipping points and human tipping points.
+Firstly we sketch map the climate-human nexus and its many layers from surface to deeper traumas – then we explore the forward pathways, with the help of synergistic mapping and design…

 - Participants are invited to contribute ideas in an interactive process in monthly sessions, for a co-authored paper in Earth Systems Dynamics, and the Foresight 3.0 special issue, along with a SPM ‘white paper’ aiming towards the COP28.